Reputation and Impact in Academic Careers: Results

-\ Academic career growth is a complex process emerging from the institutional, social, and cognitive aspects of science.
+{\bf Reputation signaling.} \ Academic career growth is a complex process emerging from the institutional, social, and cognitive aspects of science.
 Conceptually, each career $i$ is embedded in two fundamental networks which are interconnected: the nodes in the first network represent scientists and in the second network represent publications.
-Figure~\ref{NtCt}(E) is a schematic illustration of a generic career $i$ embedded in these two networks.
 The links within the first network represent collaborations between scientists, and within the second network they represent citations between publications; the cross-links represent the associations between individuals and their publications.
-While previous studies have focused on the citation network and the collaboration network separately, here we profit from their interdependency.

 Since these networks are dynamic, it is difficult to fully understand for any given individual, let alone the entire system, the complex information contained by all associations.
 As a result, scientific reputation has emerged as a key signaling mechanism to address the dilemma of excessive information that arises, for example, in the task of evaluating, comparing, and ranking publication profiles in academic competitions.
-Reputation signals flow between scientists $j\rightleftarrows k$, between publications $p \rightleftarrows q$, and between a publication and a scientist, $p \rightleftarrows i$.
-The focus of our analysis is on this latter dependency, $i\rightarrow p$, whereby author reputation can impact the citation rate of his/her publications, generating subsequent reputation feedback.
+Reputation signals can flow between scientists $j\rightleftarrows k$, between publications $p \rightleftarrows q$, and between a publication and a scientist, $p \rightleftarrows i$.
+The focus of our analysis is on this latter dependency, $i\rightarrow p$, whereby author reputation can impact the citation rate of his/her publications, generating subsequent reputation feedback, $p \rightarrow i$.

+Reputation plays an important role as a signal of trustworthiness and quality, a role which addresses directly the ``agency problem'' characterizing the reward system in science \cite{StephanJEL}.
+Moreover, reputation signaling in scientific networks is used to overcome information asymmetries between scientists and other academic agents; in this role it will become increasingly important as the rate of science publication grows and scientists have less time to absorb relevant advancements \cite{StephanJEL,OpenScience,SocialNetworksReputation,NetworkTiesReputation}.
+With little time to read every paper on a given topic, this trustworthiness signal is anecdotally consistent with the common practice of perusing the author names when preliminarily evaluating the relevance of a newly-found publication.
+In the past, an author's identity and associated reputation was mainly linked to reference lists and personal interactions.
+Nowadays, an author's reputation is becoming increasingly visible through searchable publication databases, laboratory websites, press, and other media, in addition to citations.